tranhelen/tranhelen/_posts/2018-02-18-onidentity.md

 I've since shifted gears and to help me move forward a lot of my .com has been removed.
 I've been working on <a href="http://tryjupiter.com">Jupiter</a> since April and it's not for Designers or anyone in tech.
 It's not for consumers either and I feel a great sense of peace in this direction.

-I'm in it but not of it.
+In it but not of it.